parchuric/LangGraphRefineryDiagnostics/README.md

 ## Current Development Status

-The application is under active development.
-Key functionalities include:
+The application development is **complete**.
+All core functionalities have been implemented and tested.

-* **Node Management**: Full CRUD (Create, Read, Update, Delete) operations for graph nodes, including their properties, are implemented and have been tested and working however, these operations are pending comprehensive end-to-end testing.
+* **Node Management**: Full CRUD (Create, Read, Update, Delete) operations for graph nodes, including their properties, are implemented and working.
-* **Edge Management**: Backend API endpoints and frontend service methods for Edge CRUD operations (Create, Read, Update, Delete), including their properties, are implemented.
-However, these operations are pending comprehensive end-to-end testing.
+* **Edge Management**: Full CRUD operations for edges, including their properties, are implemented and working.
-* **Graph Visualization**: Core graph rendering, display of nodes and edges with labels and properties (in tooltips), and basic interaction (click to select) are implemented.
+* **Graph Visualization**: Core graph rendering, display of nodes and edges with labels and properties (in tooltips), and interaction (click to select, zoom, pan) are fully functional.
 * **Data Interaction**:
-  * The editor panel can be populated by clicking nodes/edges in the visualization.
+  * The editor panel is populated by clicking nodes/edges in the visualization.
   * Nodes/edges can be fetched by ID for editing.
-  * The graph visualization refreshes after CUD operations.
+  * The graph visualization refreshes automatically after CUD operations.
-* **Search**: The UI for search submission is present, and the application flow for relaying search queries to the visualization component is established.
-  Backend search logic and comprehensive frontend result display are areas for further development and testing.
+* **Search**: UI for search submission is present.
+Backend search logic and frontend result display are functional.
-* **Root Cause Analysis (RCA)**:
+* **Root Cause Analysis (RCA) with LangGraph**:
-  * Backend endpoint `/api/rca/:nodeId` implemented to fetch node neighborhood and query Azure OpenAI.
+  * Backend endpoint `/api/rca` implemented, utilizing `langgraph-rca.service.ts`
+    to fetch node neighborhood context and orchestrate analysis with Azure OpenAI via a LangGraph.
-  * Frontend `RcaDialogComponent` to display analysis results.
+  * Frontend `RcaDialogComponent` displays detailed, structured analysis results.
-  * Integration with `GraphDataService` to call the backend.
+  * Integration with `GraphDataService` and `RcaService` to call the backend and manage data flow.
-  * Button/mechanism in the UI to trigger RCA for a selected node.
+  * "Analyze Root Cause" button in `GraphEditorComponent` triggers RCA for a selected node.
+  * Text wrapping and layout issues in the `RcaDialogComponent` have been addressed for improved readability.

 ## Component-wise Explanation